A Teaching Collection

 Our vision is to offer a truly multi-disciplinary collection.
 This collection should support contemporary and future Appalachian Studies teaching and scholarship.

-Our Current Collecting of Artifacts
+Our Current Collecting

 We are actively developing our collections.
 We seek both contemporary and historical objects.
 Specifically, these objects should allow for better support teaching and research in Appalachian Studies and Appalachian connections to curriculum.
 Current topics of focused interest include: